stechstudio/laravel-infisical/README.md

 ### 1. Set up Infisical

-This assumes you have a working Infisical account and have created a project with secrets.
+- Set up an Infisical account if you haven't already.
+Create a project with secrets.

-1. Install the Infisical CLI tool on your device by following the instructions at [Infisical CLI Installation](https://docs.infisical.com/cli/installation).
+- Install the Infisical CLI tool on your device by following the instructions at [Infisical CLI Installation](https://docs.infisical.com/cli/installation).

-2. Run `infisical login` to authenticate.
+### 2. Authenticate and configure your project

+You can authenticate and configure your project in one of two ways:

+- **Login with identity**:

+  Run [`infisical login`](https://infisical.com/docs/cli/commands/login) to authenticate with a user identity or a machine identity.

-3. Run `infisical init` to select the project and generate the `.infisical.json` file.
+  Then run [`infisical init`](https://infisical.com/docs/cli/commands/init) to select the project and generate the `.infisical.json` file.
 We recommend committing this file to your repository.

+- **Use a service token**:

+  Create a Service Token scoped for your designed environment.

+  Copy your specific Project ID from your Infisical settings page.

+    Set the following environment variables in your base `.env` file:

+     ```dotenv
+     INFISICAL_PROJECT_ID=your-project-id
+     INFISICAL_TOKEN=your-service-token
+     ```

-### 2. Install this package
+### 3. Install this package

 You know the drill: